 Disney names Rebecca Campbell as new international content group lead

-Jan 19 (Reuters) - Walt Disney Co DIS.N said on Wednesday it has named Rebecca Campbell as the lead for its new hub for international content creation to increase regional content for its streaming services.
+Jan 19 (Reuters) - Walt Disney Co DIS.N on Wednesday named company executive Rebecca Campbell as the lead for its new hub for international content creation to expand regional content for its streaming services.

+Campbell will oversee the creation of more locally produced content to fuel the growth of Disney+, Hulu, and Star+, as these video streaming services expand globally.

+Since the launch of Disney+ in late 2019, the company’s streaming business has expanded rapidly, with its service amassing a total of 179 million subscribers through the end of fiscal 2021.
+The company plans to double the number of countries where its flagship Disney+ service is available to 160 countries by the end of fiscal 2023.

 ((tiyashi.datta@thomsonreuters.com;))